cloudacademypilot/sql-migration-prerequisites-lab/steps/1_azure_migrate/documentation.md

 5. This will open the **IIS Manager**.

-6. First we will delete the default website hosted on Port number 80 then host our website.
+6. First we will delete the default website hosted using Port number 80 then host our website.
 Right click on the **Default Web Site** and remove.

     ![AzureMigrate](assets/image83_1.jpg)